GrowthLimit

 Google Search Console (Free) provides direct Google crawl data with high ease of use.
 Screaming Frog ($259/year) offers comprehensive site audits with medium ease of use.
 Ahrefs ($199+/month) provides competitive crawl analysis with medium ease of use.
 SEMrush ($119/month) offers technical SEO auditing with high ease of use.

-Best Practices for Crawl Budget Management
+Crawl Budget Management Practices

 Sustainable crawl budget management requires integrating optimization practices into your website maintenance routines.
 Develop content creation guidelines that consider crawl efficiency from the outset.
 Implement technical standards that prevent crawl budget waste.
 Create monitoring systems that alert you to potential issues before they impact crawl efficiency.